utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 1. Select the **Test and Automation**.
 1. Under **Automate**, select **Azure Pipelines**.
 1. You'll be prompted to allow Postman to access your Azure DevOps account.
 After you grant access, you can close the browser tab and return to Postman.

+    > **Make sure to enable third-party application access for your organization.** In Azure DevOps, go to your [organization settings](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops), select **Policies**, and turn on the toggle next to **Third-party application access via OAuth**.

 1. Enter a **Nickname** to help you recognize the integration later.
 Postman pre-fills a nickname in the format `Azure Pipelines-{API_NAME}`, and you can edit it if you want.
 1. Select the Azure DevOps **Organization** with your pipeline.
 1. Select the Azure **DevOps project** used for your API.